ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 currentEmojiWithSkinTone.Emoji = string(append([]rune(currentEmojiWithSkinTone.Emoji), tone...))
 ```
 I'm no expert in Go, and I probably missed something, but after hours of playing with `fmt` to print the emoji with ligatures
 and failing, always two characters were displayed.
 I inadvertently used type conversion, and it worked.
-I have no idea why it took me two :fu-dark-skin-tone: hours to do it.
+I have no idea why it took me two 🖕🏿 hours to do it.

 We now have our skin tone variations! :tada: